apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 ### 10) Miscellaneous improvements

-Camel 3 now supports JUnit 5 for unit tests, with the test components that has -junit5 as suffix.
+Camel 3 now supports JUnit 5 for unit tests, with the test components that have -junit5 as suffix.

 The Camel `Registry` is now also writeable, so you can add beans to the registry at runtime, or from unit tests etc.